 Conclusion

-Haute-Vienne is a department rich in history and fascinating abandoned sites for urbex enthusiasts.
-From the Chaptelat Sanatorium to the Crouzille uranium mine, via the Château de Chalus-Chabrol and the old Saint-Junien paper mill, each place offers a unique adventure.
-By respecting the safety rules and the properties, you can experience memorable explorations and discover the hidden treasures of this department.
+Haute-Vienne is a department rich in history and fascinating abandoned sites for urban explorers.
+From the Chaptelat Sanatorium to the Crouzille uranium mine, passing through the Château de Chalus-Chabrol and the former paper mill in Saint-Junien, each location offers a unique adventure.
+By respecting safety rules and property rights, you can enjoy memorable explorations and discover the hidden treasures of this department.
 Happy exploring!